Surrogate-based cross-correlation for particle image velocimetry: Surrogate-based cross-correlation

-The optimization of $\mathcal{J}_{SBCC}$ is almost identical to the optimization problems in \cite{bolme2010visual,henriques2012exploiting}.
-The difference is that SBCC objective is a function with three variables.
-A closed-form solution for SBCC is found by setting the partials to zero, as detailed in Appendix.~\ref{sec_optimization}.
+The optimization of ${J}_{SBCC}$ (Eq.~\ref{eq_9}) is almost identical to the optimization problems in \cite{bolme2010visual,henriques2012exploiting}.
+The difference is that SBCC objective is a quadratic convex function with three complex variables.
+The closed-form solution thus can be found by setting the partials to zeroes,

-Where $Q=\frac{1}{m}\Sigma_{i=1}^m P_iP_i^*$ is the average Fourier power spectrum of negative context images.
-The cross-correlation response, $R_{SBCC}$, incorporates this $Q$ component, resulting in a robustness correlation by considering the noisy background in these context images.
+where $Q=\frac{1}{m}\Sigma_{i=1}^m P_iP_i^*$ is the average Fourier power spectrum of negative context images.
+The cross-correlation response, $R_{SBCC}$, incorporates this $Q$ component to obtain a robustness correlation by considering the noisy background in these negative context images.
 The terms in $R_{SBCC} ($Eq.~(\ref{eq_sbcc_solution})) have clear interpretation.
-The numerator is the cross-correlation between $F_1$ and $F_2$ with a Gaussian mixture filter ($G+\mu G_dG_d^*$), and the denominator is the power spectrum sum of $F_1$, $F_2$, $\delta(\mathbf{x})$, $g_d(\mathbf{x})$, and negative context images.
-Note that the surrogate $\hat{S}_1$ depends on both $F_1$ and $F_2$.
+The numerator is the cross-correlation between $F_1$ and $F_2$ with a Gaussian filter ($G$), and the denominator is the power spectrum sum of $F_1$, $F_2$, and negative context images $P_i$.
+Note that the $\hat{S}_1$ depends on $F_1$ as well as $F_2$.